sgillies/mainer/README.md

 thousands of links to "master" in GitHub issue and PR comments.
 This is where mainer comes in.

+Mainer uses the GitHub API to find issues, PRs, and comments which have text linking to the master branch of a repo (the same or another) and rewrites that text to link to the main branch instead.

+Note well: this is pre-release software.
+Do use mainer's `--dry-run` mode first to see what would happen in a real, text-altering use of the program.

 # Usage

 ```